ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 1. You delete the webring code from your website.

 This will remove you from the webring and also allow people browsing the webring to not get stuck.

+## I want to re-join the webring

+Welcome back!
+All you need to do is follow the steps to [add your site to the webring](#i-want-to-add-my-site-to-the-webring) again.

 ## I want to start my own webring